Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-Property rental areas that are affected by Healthy Homes Standard.
-Healthy Homes Standard in Aotea include each:
+Areas of rental properties that are impacted through the Healthy Homes Standards in Aotea include each:

 • Living Room